gypsydave5/gypsydave5.github.io/posts/application-request-scope.md

 Again, you've got to the same pattern: the dependency on `Request` is transitive.

 On top of this, what happens when you want to test the behaviour your `ArticleRepository` when dealing with interactions with multiple users (for instance: "Bob saves an article, so Mary can't access it")?
-You'd have to mutate the `Authenticator` between interactions so that it returns a different user... or only test the `PerRequest` version, and so every test becomes coupled to the HTTP adaptors.
+You'd have to mutate some stub version of the  `Authenticator` between interactions so that it returns a different user... or only test the `PerRequest` version, and so every test becomes coupled to the HTTP adaptors.
+These all sound like bad choices.

 ---